Dr Liana Amunts

 I would like to offer you online support and when appropriate an online psychotherapy.
 You can send me an enquiry via email and we will agree a time to speak on the phone to discuss what will be helpful to you.

-I am a Psychodynamic Psychotherapist, Psychologist and a Neuroscientist, working at the NHS in Specialist Adult Psychotherapy Services (Secondary Care).
+I am a Psychodynamic Psychotherapist, Psychologist and a Neuroscientist and Neuropsychoanalyst, working at the NHS in Specialist Adult Psychotherapy Services (Secondary Care).
 I am a member of BPC (British Psychoanalytical Council), INS (International Neuropsychanalysis Society) and BPS (British Psychological Society).I work on a time-limited or open-ended basis.

 As a Psychologist and Neuroscientist, I understand the neurobiological underpinnings of how we act, think, and feel.
-This informs my practice on many levels and provides me with a better understanding of the way we operate and of the way the process of change happening.
+This informs my practice on many levels and provides me with a better understanding of the way we operate and of the way the process of transformation happening in the mind and in the brain.

 Training, qualifications & experience

 I hold an MSc in Psychodynamic Psychotherapy from one of the well-established and known training bodies in London.
-I also hold a PhD in Cognitive Neuroscience (Neuropsychology) and have extensive experience in Research into PsychoNeuroscience (Brain functioning).
+I also hold a PhD in Cognitive Neuroscience (Neuropsychology) and have extensive experience in Research into PsychoNeuroscience (Brain functioning) and NeuroPsychoanalysis.

 I am a member of the BPC (British Psychoanalytic Council), BPS (British Psychological Society), INS (International Neuropsychanalysis Society) and BACP.

 I have experience working with a wide range of emotional difficulties and issues (see below).
-For over 6 years I am practising at the NHS, Secondary Care in London, where I see patients from all walks of life with various mental health difficulties.
+I am practising at the NHS, Secondary Care, where I see patients from all walks of life with various mental health difficulties and severity.
+I work with individuals and couples.

 Registered / Accredited